-Report of a lecture by Eli Siegel about the poetry of John Keats (1795-1821), including such works as the great “La Belle Dame Sans Merci” and the lesser-known “Calidore”
+Report of a lecture by Eli Siegel about the poetry of John Keats (1795-1821), including the great “La Belle Dame Sans Merci” and the lesser-known “Calidore”

 Eli Siegel’s lecture of May 11, 1975 is one of the greatest honorings of the meaning of liking the world and of poetry.
 Mr. Siegel began this magnificent lecture, Poetry, Atmosphere, and Neatness, which was studied via tape recording in Aesthetic Realism classes, by saying: